 What it is: Enterprise-grade Java framework.
 Massive ecosystem, built-in everything.

-Best for: Large enterprises, mission-critical systems, high-traffic applications that need reliability at scale.
+Best for: Large enterprises, mission-critical systems, high-traffic applications that ask for reliability at scale.

 Strengths:

-- Incredible tooling and IDE support (IntelliJ IDEA, Eclipse)
+- Strong tooling and IDE support (IntelliJ IDEA, Eclipse)

 - Strong hiring pool in enterprise